kartikmadhira1/BBB_random/README.md

 # BBB_random
-dts file is for writing sn overlay, author is @Derek Molloy ggpio is cpp class file for calling gpios
+dts file is for writing an overlay, author is @DerekMolloy ggpio is cpp class file for calling gpios